 There are words used in scripture that have two different meanings, depending on whether it is the physical foreshadow or the spiritual real substance.
 Y’isra-el, Jew, baptism, covenant—these are all things that are presented both as physical foreshadows and as spiritual real substances, but the spiritual is the actual substance—the physical just presents a picture, or shadow, of that real substance.
 The same word is used for both, but it is vital to understand whether the reference is to the physical, or to the spiritual, as they are two different things.

 So, while the physical nation of “Y’isra-el” was comprised of physical Jews, the real substance is Messiah’s bride, whose name is “Y’isra-el,” and who is comprised of spiritual Jews—those described in Romans 2:29.
 They have been baptized by the Holy Spirit, which was foreshadowed by water baptism under the law of Moses.
 They have been given the spiritual covenant, which was foreshadowed by the physical covenant that was given at Mt.
-Sinai seven Sabbaths plus one day after Passover—the Ten Commandments.
+Sinai seven Sabbaths plus one day after Firstfruits—the Ten Commandments.
 The fulfillment of that foreshadow is shown in Acts 2, which occurred seven Sabbaths plus one day after Messiah’s resurrection on the Feast of Firstfruits.